DanielKitanaxiFilipe/DanielKitanaxiFilipe/README.md

   <h1>Hello 👋🏿 , I am Daniel Quingongo Kitanaxi Filipe</h1>
   <h1>Hi!
 Pleasure ! 👋🏿</h1>
   <p>👋 Hello!
 I'm Daniel, a passionate developer with 6 years of experience in various fields, including front-end development, web design, and Unity development.
 I am constantly seeking new challenges and learning innovative technologies to deliver high-quality products and positively impact people's lives.</p>
-<p>💻 My skills span a wide range of technologies, including HTML, CSS, JavaScript, React.js, Vue.js, REST APIs, Bootstrap, Node.js, TypeScript, C#, Unity, and more.
+<p>💻 My skills span a wide range of technologies, including HTML, CSS, JavaScript, React.js, Bootstrap, C#, Unity, and more.
 I have a strong focus on creating intuitive, responsive, and visually appealing interfaces for both web applications and games.</p>
 <p>🌟 In addition to my technical expertise, I am a natural leader and have experience in coordinating and mentoring teams.
 I excel in setting development goals and deadlines, participating in project planning meetings, and client presentations.</p>
 <p>🚀 I am a lifelong learner and always strive to enhance my skills and knowledge.
 I am open to exciting collaborations and challenging projects that allow me to expand my skill set.</p>
 <p>🌐 Let's build amazing web solutions, high-quality interfaces, or create engaging gaming experiences together!
 Explore my repositories and get in touch to discuss ideas, collaboration opportunities, or any other exciting project.</p>